Moment maps and stability of holomorphic submersions: Preliminaries

+Since the function $\m{M}_{\omega_{\m{U}}, \varphi}$ is a smooth function defined on all of $V$, we can use Proposition \ref{Prop:WP_Mabuchi} to extend the Weil-Petersson metric obtained using $\omega_{\m{U},\varphi}$.
+In fact, although the expression \eqref{Eq:WPmetric} is only valid on the integrable locus, we define

+which is a K\"ahler metric defined on all of $V$ (possibly after shrinking $V$).
+Moreover, in the proof of Theorem \ref{Thm:Kuranishi}, we can restrict ourselves to work only with $K$-invariant potentials, so that the $K$-equivariant implicit function theorem guarantees that $\varphi$ is $K$-invariant; hence $\m{M}_{\omega_{\m{U},\varphi}}$ is $K$-invariant.
+Thus the moment map defined by Theorem \ref{Thm:DervanHallam} with respect to the Weil-Petersson metric $\Omega_{WP, \varphi}$, which has the expression \eqref{Eq:Moment_map_DH} on $V^{\mrm{int}}$, extends continuously to a moment map $\mu_{\varphi}$ on all $V$ as

+The extension is unique up to elements in the centre of $\mf{k}$.
+This is the moment map we will work with for the rest of this section and in Appendix \ref{appendix}; in the following, we denote the moment map $\mu_{\varphi}$ again by $\mu$, making the change in the potential $\varphi$ implicit.

-Combinig Theorem \ref{Thm:Kuranishi} with Lemma \ref{Thm:DervanHallam}, we obtain the following result, whose proof is identical to the one of \cite[Lemma 4.15]{OrtuSektnan_ssvb}, but we explicitly adapt it here to the context of cscK metrics for sake of completeness.
+Let us denote by \begin{enumerate} \item $\mf{k}^M$ the realisation of $\mf{k}$ as the space of holomorphy potentials with respect to $(\omega,J)$; \item $\mf{k}_\varphi^M$ the realisation of $\mf{k}$ as the space of holomorphy potentials with respect to $(\omega+ i\del\delbar\varphi, J)$. \end{enumerate} Moreover, for each $\xi \in \mf{k}$, we denote the induced vector fields $\sigma_\xi^{\m{U}}$ on $\m{U}$, $\sigma_\xi^{M}$ on $M$ and $\sigma_\xi^{V}$ on $V$.
+Combining Theorem \ref{Thm:Kuranishi} with Lemma \ref{Thm:DervanHallam}, we obtain the following result, whose proof is identical to the one of \cite[Lemma 4.15]{OrtuSektnan_ssvb}, but we explicitly adapt it here to the context of cscK metrics for sake of completeness.

-\begin{proposition} A point $x \in V$ is a zero of the moment map $\mu$ if and only if the scalar curvature $\Scal(\omega+i\del\delbar\varphi_x, \Phi(x))$ is constant. \end{proposition} \begin{proof} Let $\mrm{pr}_M : \m{U} \to M$ be the projection.
-From the second item of Theorem \ref{Thm:Kuranishi}, for every $x \in V$ we can change $\omega_{\m{U}}$ by a K\"ahler potential $\varphi_x$ with respect to the complex structure $\Phi(x)$, in such a way that
+\begin{proposition} A point $x \in V^{\mrm{int}}$ is a zero of the moment map $\mu$ if and only if the scalar curvature $\Scal(\omega+i\del\delbar\varphi_x, \Phi(x))$ is constant. \end{proposition} \begin{proof} Let $\mrm{pr}_M : \m{U} \to M$ be the projection.
+From the second item of Theorem \ref{Thm:Kuranishi}, for every $x \in V^{\mrm{int}}$ we can change $\omega$ by a K\"ahler potential $\varphi_x$ with respect to the complex structure $\Phi(x)$, in such a way that